h5p/h5p-cli/commands.md

 • `h5p setup <library|repoUrl> [version] [download]` computes & clones/installs view and edit dependencies for a library.
 You can optionally specify a library `[version]`.
 To view current versions for a library use the `tags` command.
 Using `1` for the `[download]` parameter will download the libraries instead of cloning them as git repos.
+Set the `H5P_NO_UPDATES` environment variable to `1` in order to skip updating libraries and speed up the setup process.

 • `h5p missing <library>` will compute the unregistered dependencies for a library.
 The library itself has to exist in the local library registry.